Observability of 2HDM Neutral Higgs Bosons in fully hadronic decay at future linear collider: RESULT AND DISCUSSION

 \subsection{Mass reconstruction}

 The invariant mass of neutral scalar Higgs bosons is reconstructed.
-In this work, signal and background processes generation are involved which display natural interference and selection technique where different mass speculations are displayed for nonpartisan Higgs invariant mass remaking.\\ The process of mass reconstruction of Higgs Bosons is considered as important to attain the reliable separation between the main assumed signal and the background processes.
+In this work, the generation of signal and background processes is involved which display natural interference and selection techniques where different mass speculations are displayed for Higgs invariant mass remaking.\\ The process of mass reconstruction of Higgs bosons is considered as important to attain the reliable separation between the main assumed signal and the background processes.
 Peak of the signal resonance would be produced by the proper mass variable.
 By this process, large signal will be produced over the background ratio.
 The pair of b-jets comes out from the heavy Higgs Boson in the signal events.
-Due to that fact, the invariant mass of this pair should be lesser and lie within mass casement adjusted by Neutral Higgs mass.
-Mass of the Higgs Boson is calculated by the conventional formula given as
+Due to that fact, the invariant mass of this pair should be lesser and lie within mass casement adjusted by neutral Higgs mass.
+Mass of the Higgs Boson can be calculated by the conventional formula given as